 Volocopter GmbH was founded in 2011 in Karlsruhe, Germany, by Alexander Zosel and Stephen Wolf with the intent of making an electric vertical takeoff and landing (eVTOL) multicopter aircraft for fast and efficient urban travel.
 On Oct.
 21, 2011, the company made history by making the first crewed flight in the world of a multicopter, named the VC1.
 The multicopter was flown in southwest Germany by co-founder, primary designer, inventor and builder, Thomas Senkel.
 The Guinness Book of World Records has the historic flight listed on their website.
 The company was originally known as "e-volo GmbH" until being renamed to "Volocopter GmbH" in July 2017 and the company is now based in Bruchsal, Germany.

-To meet the needs of a lower cost drone with a good lifting capability 200 Kg (442 lbs), Volocopter began the VoloDrone project in 2018.
-This uncrewed electric vertical takeoff and landing (eVTOL) drone is remotely piloted or flies in pre-set routes for agricultural missions or carry cargo.
+To meet the needs of a lower cost drone with a heavy lifting capability, Volocopter began the VoloDrone project in 2018.

 The drone uses standardized rail attachment system, commonly applied in aerospace and logistics and can accommodate a wide variety of payloads.